thenexthub/Codira/docs/proposals/ValueSemantics.rst

 *moves*, rather than copies, in the same way that C++'s ``std::find`` is built on input iterators rather than on forward iterators.

-We could imagine a hypothetical syntax for moving in swift, where (unlike assignment) the value of the right-hand-side of the ``<-`` is not necessarily preserved::
+We could imagine a hypothetical syntax for moving in language, where (unlike assignment) the value of the right-hand-side of the ``<-`` is not necessarily preserved::